Pull on your boots and a snug scarf and experience Britain at its most wild and wintry. So banish the winter blues with these winter walks…

 South West Coast Path

 This 630-mile coastal path winds its way from Minehead on the edge of the Exmoor National Park to the shores of Poole Harbour in Dorset.
 Use the excellent South West Coast Path website to plan a route and take your pick from blustery cliff-top treks or seaside strolls through sheltered fishing villages.
-At this time of year, the well-marked walks are wonderfully quiet.
+At this time of year, the well-marked trails are wonderfully quiet and make a spectacular winter walks.

 Richmond Park, London